GitGuardian/ggshield/CONTRIBUTING.md

 ### Python

-- We're committed to support python 3.7+ for now
+We're committed to support python 3.7+ for now.

-- Document new functions added if they're not obvious
+If you add, update or remove dependencies:

-- Black, flake and isort should keep the rest of your code standard
+- add the dependency to `setup.py`
-- If you add, update or remove dependencies, update the `Pipfile.lock` file by running `make update-pipfile-lock`
+- update the `Pipfile.lock` file by running `make update-pipfile-lock`